 Farmers Union Iced Coffee is a flavoured milk manufactured in South Australia, where it has iconic status along with other local specialties such as frog cakes and pie floaters.
 It is the only milk drink anywhere in the world to outsell Coca-Cola in its home market and is now available nationally.
-The brand is now owned by Japanese company Kirin.
+The brand is now owned by Bega Cheese.

 When Farmers Union Iced Coffee was launched, Farmers Union was still a cooperative of South Australian primary producers, tracing its history back to 1888.
 The company was acquired by the Adelaide Steamship Company during the ‘corporate raider’ era of the 1980s.
 It became part of the public float of National Foods in 1991 and was later bought by Lion Nathan, which became part of the Japanese Kirin organisation in 2006.
-It is part of Kirin’s Lion Dairy & Drinks division was bought by Bega Cheese in 2020.
+Kirin’s Lion Dairy & Drinks division was bought by Bega Cheese in 2020.